Fun and festive cookies, perfect for gifting or sharing at holiday parties!

 Have you started your holiday baking?
 Are you finished already?
 I am somewhere in between.
 I have baked a few treats to give away, including these cranberry almond biscotti and these white chocolate cranberry macadamia nut cookies that I posted the other day.
-I will be doing most of my baking tomorrow, and I’m looking forward to a relaxing and busy day in the kitchen.
+I’ll be doing most of my baking tomorrow, and I’m looking forward to a relaxing and busy day in the kitchen.
 I cannot wait to take a bite of each of our family’s traditional favorite Christmas cookies!

 These candy cane cookies are a family favorite.
 Rolling and twisting the candy canes is a fun project for the kids, and the finished cookies are so pretty with their sprinkling of peppermint-sugar.
 I prefer to make my candy cane cookies with almond extract but you can use peppermint extract if you want even more peppermint flavor.
-If you are baking plates of cookies to share with friends or neighbors, these candy cane cookies would be a fun and festive addition.
+If you are baking plates of cookies to share with friends or neighbors, these candy cane cookies would be a fun and festive addition!

 - ½ cup crushed peppermint candies or candy canes